 The University provides food service on University Campus during the fall and spring semesters, and resident students enrolled in University College are required to be on a meal plan as required by their housing assignment.
 Students living in Apartments 1 - 4 may choose either a five-meal-per-week plan or a ten-meal-per-week plan.
 East Campus residents may choose either of the meal plan options or choose not to purchase a meal plan.

-Multicultural and International Student Office
+Multicultural and International Services Office

-In support of the Saint Leo University mission statement, the mission of the International Student Office is to assist, nurture, and support the International and study abroad students and their peer communities through planning, developing, implementing, and evaluating programs and services that facilitate intellectual, interpersonal, and spiritual development.
+In support of the Saint Leo University mission statement, the mission of the International Services Office is to assist, nurture, and support the International and study abroad students and their peer communities through planning, developing, implementing, and evaluating programs and services that facilitate intellectual, interpersonal, and spiritual development.
 The ultimate mission of the ISO is to assist the university in achieving its goal to be a university of international consequence.

 Office of Military Affairs and Services